Rajender Singh Sangwan

 Rajender Singh Sangwan (born 24 August 1958) is an Indian biochemist, professor and agriculture biotechnologist.
 He is the Director and Vice-Chancellor of Academy of Scientific and Innovative Research (AcSIR), India.
 He was the founder CEO of Center of Innovative and Applied Bioprocessing (CIAB), Mohali.
 He was also the former executive director of National Agri-Food Biotechnology Institute (NABI), Mohali.
 Known for his contributions to the field of food and agricultural biotechnology, he is an elected fellow of Indian National Science Academy (INSA), National Academy of Sciences, India (NASI) and National Academy of Agricultural Sciences (NAAS).

 Early life

 Sangwan was born on 24 August 1958 at Badal village in Haryana, India.
-He graduated in B.Sc.
-(Chemistry, Botany and Zoology) at Kurukshetra University in 1979.
-He has done Masters in Biochemistry from Haryana Agricultural University 1981.
-He completed his Ph.D. in Biochemistry from Haryana Agricultural University in 1987.
-He went to Queens University at Kingston, Ontario, Canada for his Post-Doctoral research.
+He graduated in B.Sc. (chemistry, botany and zoology) at Kurukshetra University in 1979.
+He has done master's degree in biochemistry from Haryana Agricultural University 1981.
+He completed his Ph.D. in biochemistry from Haryana Agricultural University in 1987.
+He went to Queens University at Kingston, Ontario, Canada, for his postdoctoral research.